Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 Long-Term Reliability and Vendor Risk

-Bear.
-Independent developer (Shiny Frog).
-Stable since 2016 with a 2.0 release in 2023.
-Markdown-first storage means user data is portable regardless of Bear's future.
-The act of exporting to Markdown takes seconds.
+Bear is built by Shiny Frog, an independent developer that has kept the app stable since 2016 and shipped Bear 2.0 in 2023.
+Markdown-first storage means user data stays portable regardless of Bear's future.
+Exporting to Markdown takes seconds.

-Apple Notes.
-Apple-backed and stable through five major macOS releases.
-Format is opaque (CoreData) but data is portable via Markdown, HTML, or PDF export.
-Lowest vendor risk in this comparison.
+Apple Notes is Apple-backed and has stayed stable through five major macOS releases.
+Its CoreData format is opaque, but data can still move through Markdown, HTML, or PDF export.
+Apple Notes has the lowest vendor risk in this comparison.

-The pragmatic rule: keep a Markdown export of important notes outside the vendor's ecosystem.
-Bear makes this trivial; Apple Notes requires an Exporter-style utility.
+The pragmatic rule is to keep a Markdown export of important notes outside the vendor's ecosystem.
+Bear makes this trivial.
+Apple Notes requires an Exporter-style utility.

 Final Take